-Start stitching the cloth from the wrong side for the thread not to show (Same goes for the embroidery).
+Start stitching the cloth from the wrong side for the thread does not show (The same goes for the embroidery).
 Pull the needle up till you reach the loop.
-Now, go the other way around (Avoid tangling of the thread with fabric).
+Now, go the other way around (Avoid tangling the thread with fabric).

 Cut the excess thread, and you have done!

-Learning how to start a stitch can be fun yet confusing.
+Learning stitching can be fun yet confusing.
 With the right equipment and strategies, you can get a grip on the basics in just a few days!

 With the help of this article, you can indeed manage to stitch your clothes and begin embroidery.